davidzd/skills/README.md

 [LESS preprocessor](http://lesscss.org) Otherwise it will be a mess.
 If you are unfamiliar with LESS - please, call the seniors.
 To select sprite from sprite picture - set its coordinates in .bg mixin (see style.less for examples)

+## Caveats and recommendations

+ - Use letter-only ids if you want url module to work

 ## Plans for future

  - Avatars and primary skills